 - Ensuring that codes of conduct are updated and followed in internal training (in progress)

-- Developing common requirements for volunteer training in the whole of RFSL (upcoming)
+- Developing common requirements for volunteer training in the whole of RFSL (in progress)

 - Providing training about updated steering documents, routines, and values (upcoming)

 - Developing safety routines and guidelines for handling of internal and external risks (in progress)

 - Developing routines for crisis management at a national and local level (in progress)

 - Increasing support in employment issues within all of RFSL (in progress)

 - Strengthening work with operational audits within all of RFSL (upcoming)

 - Employing external expertise for safety assessments (in progress)